-Successfully develop field education ministry portfolio according to program guidelines: Thesis option students will complete the portfolio up to the middler.
+Successfully develop field education ministry portfolio according to program guidelines.
+Thesis option students will complete the portfolio up to the middler.
+A Middler Portfolio Defense must be conducted at the halfway point of the MDiv degree.
+In order to sit for the defense a student must have completed 36 credits and one unit of field education.